BoniFederico/github-repos-analyser/README.md

 # Notebook & Database
 The figure below briefly shows which notebooks are in charge of doing what.
 Arrows specify which database tables are filled by which notebooks.
 ![db structure](db_images/cards.png?raw=true "Title")

+# Analyses
+Inside the folder *analyses* a notebook that builds plots from the database is provided.
+It comes with its relative *requirements.txt* manifest file.